appclacks/operator/README.md

 # Appclacks Kubernetes operator

-Kubernetes operator to manage health checks for the [Appclacks server](https://doc.appclacks.com/).
+A kubernetes operator to manage health checks for the [Appclacks server](https://doc.appclacks.com/).

 It allows you configure health checks on Appclacks using Kubernetes Custom Resources Definitions.